-- Copy the contents of the bundle in a directory on your disk (let us call it [BUNDLEPATH]). - Run the "Notepad++Portable.exe" from the [BUNDLEPATH] editor directory. - Open a model (eg. [BUNDLEPATH]\examples\demo01.yml) - Press F6 to run the model.
+- Copy the contents of the bundle in a directory on your disk (let's call it \localpath\). - Run the "Notepad++Portable.exe" from the \localpath\Liam2Suite\editor directory. - Open a model (eg. \localpath\Liam2Suite\examples\demo01.yml) - Press F6 to run the model.
 A console window will open within the editor and display the status of the simulation.
 After the simulation completes, the console window becomes interactive. - Use this console to explore the results.
-If you already quit the interactive console and want to explore the results with the interactive console again without (re)simulating the model, you can press F7. - Alternatively, you can explore the results "graphically" by pressing F9.
-This will open both the input dataset and the result file (if any) with an hdf5 viewer (ViTables).